 To save time, by default the CI jobs download a pre-built version of the JDK rather than building the JDK from the sources in the Checker Framework repository.
 This means that if you make a change to the annotated JDK, your tests will fail.
-[TODO: Explain how to deal with this issue:]
+To fix your tests, follow the instructions at https://github.com/typetools/annotated-libraries.